FastComments/fastcomments-vue/README.md

 ### The Comment Widget

-The FastCommentsVue component contains the live FastComments comment widget.
+The FastcommentsVue component contains the live FastComments comment widget.

 Replace "demo" below with your "tenantId" - available [here](https://fastcomments.com/auth/my-account/get-acct-code) in the FastComments admin area.